 Background: Understanding the method of thyroid cancer detection has potential implications on interpreting incidence rates, the diagnosis and management of thyroid cancer.
 We conducted a systematic review of studies reporting methods of thyroid cancer detection to estimate the frequency of incidentally found cancers and classify triggers of incidental thyroid cancer diagnosis.

 Methods: We searched multiple bibliographic databases from inception to September 2018.
 A pair of reviewers, working independently and in duplicate selected studies for inclusion, extracted data, and evaluated each trial’s risk of bias.
+Incidental thyroid cancer was defined as cases found during the use of imaging test requested for reasons unrelated to a thyroid nodular disorder, or found incidentally in the histological examination of the thyroid gland removed for a benign condition, while non-incidental thyroid cancer included cases when a thyroid nodule harboring thyroid cancer was found because a clinician or patient noted an abnormality on physical examination possibly related to the thyroid mass, patient presented with neck compression symptoms including dysphagia, dysphonia, and neck-pain.

-Results: 16 cohorts and 1 cross-sectional study with a total of 4,470 patients with thyroid cancer were included: 89% had papillary thyroid cancer and 26% had micropapillary thyroid cancer.
+Results: 16 cohorts and 1 cross-sectional study, conducted between 1991 and 2015, with a total of 4,470 patients with thyroid cancer were included: 89% had papillary thyroid cancer and 26% had micropapillary thyroid cancer.
 The proportion of patients with non-incidental and incidental thyroid cancer was the same: 50% [95% confidence interval (CI): 41-59%].
 Subgroup analysis showed that most patients with incidental thyroid cancers had tumor size <10 mm (76%; 95% CI: 56-92%), age >45 (61%; 95% CI: 56-67%), and were detected through imaging (36%; 95% CI: 26-47%), of which ultrasound was the most common modality (31%; 95% CI: 17-48%).
 The heterogeneity for all the effect sizes was large and significant.

 Conclusions: About half of thyroid cancers were found incidentally through the use of imaging studies, in particular neck ultrasound.
 These incidentally found cancers were mostly small papillary thyroid cancer.
 These results highlight opportunities for interventions aimed at reducing drivers of over-diagnosis.